 Only if it is used in the virtual mode (allowing for snapshots)

-What is the max VMDK size that can be backed up
+What is maximum VMDK size that can be backed up

 If VMware is unable to create a snapshot, it is too big.

-Does Disaster Recovery create a user for itself in vCenter
+Does Disaster Recovery create user for itself in vCenter

 No, it continues to use the username it was given when first setup.
 If the password on that account is changed, or the account is disabled or removed, VM backups will fail.